 The NAEP mathematics scale ranges from 0 to 500.
 The standard errors of the statistics appear in parentheses.
-It can be said with about 95 percent confidence that, for each population of interest, the value for the entire population is within $\pm$ 2 standard errors of the estimate for the sample.
-In comparing two estimates, one must use the standard error of the difference (see Appendix A for details).
-If the notation > (<) appears, it signifies that the value for public school students was significantly higher (lower) than the value for 1992 at about the 95 percent confidence level. !
+It can be said with about 95 percent confidence that, for each population of interest, the value for the entire population is within ± 2 standard errors of the estimate for the sample.
+In comparing two estimates, one must use the standard error of the difference (see Appendix A for details). !
 Interpret with caution - the nature of the sample does not allow accurate determination of the variability of this statistic. \\\ Sample size is insufficient to permit a reliable estimate. \\\\ Standard error estimates cannot be accurately determined.

-SOURCE: National Center for Education Statistics, National Assessment of Educational Progress (NAEP), 1992 and 1996 Mathematics Assessments.
+SOURCE: National Center for Education Statistics, National Assessment of Educational Progress (NAEP), 1996 Mathematics Assessment.

 Office of Educational Research and Improvement.
-Mapping out the National Assessment of Title 1: The Interim Report - 1996.
+Mapping out the National Assessment of Title I: The Interim Report - 1996.
 (Washington, DC: Office of Educational Research and Improvement, U.S. Department of Education, 1996).